hogliux/semimap/README.md

 Normally, associative containers require some runtime overhead when looking up their values from a key.
 However, when the key is known at compile-time (for example, when the key is a literal) then this run-time lookup could technically be avoided.
 This is exactly what the goal of `semi::static_map` and `semi::map` is.

-In fact, when using `semi::static_map` and looking up a value with C++ literal as a key, then the value lookup is nearly as efficient as looking up a global variable.
-As long as you use C++ literals as your keys, the computational time of the lookup will stay constant and, for example, will not increase with the number of keys in your container.
-In fact, if you've accessed the value before, then on x86/arm it will reduce to only three machine instructions: a cmp, jne and a direct load!
+In fact, when using `semi::static_map` and looking up a value with C++ literal as a key, then the value lookup is nearly as efficient as looking up a global variable (on x86/arm it will reduce to only three machine instructions: a cmp, jne and a direct load).
+As long as you use C++ literals as your keys, the computational time of the lookup will stay constant and, for example, will not increase with the number of keys in your container!

 ```c++
 #include <iostream>